Blanen/Blanen.github.io/readme.md

 Later on, the command-line-application was partly re-ported back to a Jupyter notebook by Hans due to not easily being able to run it in a notebook because it's uninstallable in the default environment that Jupyterhub used.

 This ended up in a non-working state.
-This was partly due to an issue in the C# program( and a weird decission by Microsoft to make it this was) where whether a decimal-character is ',' or a '.' depended on the environment the software was being run in.
+This was partly due to an issue in the C# program( and a weird decission by Microsoft to make it this way) where whether a decimal-character is ',' or a '.' depended on the environment the software was being run in.

 Due to the data_extraction package not being in an ideal state, it was really hard to debug this and other issues.
-It still gives error that I cannot explain.
+It still gives errors that I cannot explain.

 ### Validation